annis-souames/GENIAL-LABS/Networking fundementals/2 - Router initial config.md

 Note that the subnet mask in a router interface cannot be 255.255.255.255.
 We can repeat the same procedure for each router interface or we can use a range command :
 `int range gi0/0/0-1`

+Also note that the IP address used in the router interface (or native subinterface) should be used as a default gateway on the switch.

 We can copy router config like a switch using `copy running-config startup-config`